lakhansamani/lakhan.me/_blog/introducing-authorizer.md

+---
+title: Introducing Authorizer
+date: '2021-12-01T22:40:32.169Z'
+excerpt: Open source authentication and authorization solution
+tags: auth0, authentication, authorization, go, graphql, react, js
+author:
+  name: Lakhan Samani
+  picture: '/images/profile.jpg'
+ogImage:
+  url: '/images/profile.jpg'
+---

 [Authorizer](https://authorizer.dev/) is an open-source authentication and authorization solution for your applications.
 Bring your database and have complete control over the user information.
 You can self-host authorizer instance and connect to SQL databases like postgres, mysql, sqlite.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/ksjsy0lbcspfcowoz09n.png)

 # Why you should consider using [Authorizer](https://authorizer.dev/) ❓

 ✅  It is open source and free to use 😅

 ✅  Supports role based authentication & Authorization

 ✅  Supports secure session management with HTTP only Cookies & JWT tokens

 ✅  Supports multiple auth recipies

-- Social media login (Google, facebook, github, more to come)
+- Social media login (Google, Facebook, Github, more to come)
 - Basic login using email & password
-- Password less login via magic link
+- Passwordless login via the magic link

 ✅  Supports database of your choice

 ✅  Supports multiple integrations and implementations

 - JS SDK that can be used in Backend (NodeJS) and Frontend
 - React Component Library for React specific projects
 - More to come soon...

 ✅  Comes with Builtin Login Solution

 - A login page where you can directly redirect your users and get the login state in your web application using JS SDK

 ✅  Comes with Multiple Deployment Options

 - Docker
 - K8s
 - Heroku
 - Binaries

 ✅  Supports custom scripting for advance use cases like modifying jwt token payload ✍️ Developed using modern stack - GoLang with high performant [Gin Server].
 (https://github.com/gin-gonic/gin) - Exposes GraphQL API